 Hence, we now take the view that the potential saving in the cost of a shorter term policy scheduled to start in up to a year's time, no longer really stacks up against the potential financial exposure that comes from not having GAP insurance in that first year as a backup.
 Thus, we no longer permit the start date of our GAP insurance policies to be deferred in this manner.

 This may well come as a disappointment to some of you but, rest assured that this decision has not been taken lightly and it's only been made with the peace of mind of our policyholders as the utmost priority.

-What happens to my Gap Insurance policy if my Motor Insurance provider replaces my vehicle new-for-old?
+What happens to my GAP insurance policy if my Motor Insurance provider replaces my vehicle new-for-old during the first year?

 We transfer your GAP insurance policy to your new vehicle.
 FREE OF CHARGE.